The Benefits of Trikonasana aka Triangle pose

 Sequencing Trikonasana

-If you are developing a self-guided practice, figuring out what asana goes where in the sequence can be challenging.
+If you are developing a self-guided practice, are a yoga teacher, or in the last hour yoga teacher training sequencing, figuring out what yoga asanas go where in a sequence can be challenging.
 Triangle pose can go pretty much anywhere in a standing sequence, but because it opens up the body so nicely, I like it as one of the first poses after warming up with some sun salutations.
 I then follow it up with its counter-pose parivrtta trikonasana (revolved triangle).

 That is everything you need to get started with trikonasana, let me know how you get on with triangle in your yoga practice!